 - Embrace a global perspective.
-Are there ways to make your content more universal if localised in markets outside of the country in which you live? - Avoid tokenism.
-It's important to regularly build your content around a spirit of inclusion, not just during one-off moments (e.g. Black History Month, Asian American and Pacific Islander Heritage Month).
+Are there ways to make your content more universal if localized in markets outside the country you live in? - Avoid Tokenism.
+It's important to regularly build your content around a spirit of inclusion, not just during one-off moments (e.g., Black History Month, Asian American and Pacific Islander Heritage Month).

-Tokenism is the practice of making only a symbolic effort to be inclusive of underrepresented people, especially by recruiting a small number of underrepresented people in order to give the appearance of racial, gender or sexual equality.
+Tokenism is the practice of making only a symbolic effort to be inclusive of underrepresented people, especially by recruiting a small number of underrepresented people in order to give the appearance of racial, gender, or sexual equality.

-Thank you for all the creative and unique ways that you use your content to support learning, which truly makes a difference.
+Thank you for all the creative and unique ways you use your content to support learning, which can truly make a difference.

-'Let us think of education as the means of developing our greatest abilities, because in each of us there is a private hope and dream which, fulfilled, can be translated into benefit for everyone'.
+"Let us think of education as the means of developing our greatest abilities, because in each of us there is a private hope and dream which, fulfilled, can be translated into benefit for everyone."